felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 is important.
 After all, the whole point of keeping a journal is so you can easily refer to your knowledge.

+The best storage place I found for my ruler is directly in my notebook.
+The book's elastic band keeps it securely shut.

 {{< figure src="/img/ruler.jpg" position="center" caption="" >}}

 ## Leave some gaps to allow for future corrections and details